 Virtual Open Events

-Unfortunately with the covid restrictions that are already in place and the new lockdown, we cannot invite visitors into school or hold our usual open events at this time.
+Unfortunately with the covid restrictions that were in place and the lockdowns, we did not invite visitors into school or hold our usual open events at this time.

-Take a look at our video showing you all about our school.
+We instead, made a wonderful video to show prospective parents our incredible school.
 The first video is a complete tour and the second is just a look at our Reception class.

 Please do not hesitate to phone or email to find out more information about our school.